Daniel J. Frey

 A clean slate.

-Some things broke can't be fixed; you have to get new.
+Some things that broke can't be fixed; you have to get new ones.

-Our current police to no longer be the defacto guardians of white supremacy.
+Our current police force will no longer be the de facto guardians of white supremacy.

 To truly protect and serve all.

-No longer can they see themselves as the Marshall in a lawless territory to be judge, jury, and executioners.
+No longer should they see themselves as the Marshall in a lawless territory to be judge, jury, and executioners.

-But to serve and protect a diverse society.
+But to serve and protect a diverse modern society.

 You have to get new.